mtn-laurel/LibraryDB/README.md

         pip install mysql-connector-python

 5. Set Up Database

-Open MySQL terminal or MySQL Workbench.
+   Open your terminal and create the database:

+           mysql -u root -p
-    Create the database:
+   Then inside MySQL create the database:

         CREATE DATABASE mydb;
+        EXIT;

-   Import the SQL dump:
+   Import the database SQL dump:

         mysql -u root -p mydb < LibraryProject.sql

    Enter your password if prompted.

     This will create all tables (book, cd, member, inventory, loan) and populate sample data.